pact-foundation/pact-jvm/README.md

 You want to look at: [pact leiningen plugin](pact-jvm-provider-lein)

+#### verify pacts with Specs2

+Have a look at [writing specs to validate a provider](https://github.com/realestate-com-au/pact-jvm-provider-specs2)

 #### verify pacts with a Spring MVC project

 Have a look at [Spring MVC Pact Test Runner](https://github.com/realestate-com-au/pact-jvm-provider-spring-mvc)